 The design successfully updates the established family business daily operations and retail; enhancing public and social interaction while modernising the butchery's local identity.
 Deemed ‘a cut above the rest'; the renovated Impala Butchery was named the Best Butchery for 2018 in the Best of Joburg Readers’ Choice Awards.

-Project team: Principal architect: Carl Jacobsz - Project architect: Warren Wilson
+Project team: Principal architect: Carl Jacobsz - Collaborator: Warren Wilson